-An additional 8 credit hours of 300-400 level coursework selected with the assistance of a biology faculty adviser.
-Coursework may include any combination of 300-400 level biology "majors" courses (i.e., biology courses required for the biology B.A. or B.S.
-Ed. degree programs except as noted below).
+An additional 8 credit hours of 300-400 level coursework selected with the assistance of a Biology faculty advisor.
+Coursework may include any combination of 300-400 level Biology "majors" courses (i.e., biology courses required for the Biology BA) except as explained below.

 Please note the following restrictions:

 1. At least three courses must be taken at Buffalo State.

 2. The following cannot be applied to the Biology minor: BIO 100, BIO 101, BIO 104, BIO 210, BIO 488 (Internship), BIO 495 (Project), or BIO 499 (Independent Study)

 3. BIO 308/309 Human Anatomy and Physiology are allowed as electives in the minor even though they are not allowed in the Biology BA program.